March 1, 2024

 Replace the your_css_selector with the actual CSS selector you wish to test against.
 In our case, the selector is “.red-block”.

 Hit enter.
 What you’ll see is the list of all the elements on a page that use this class.
-In the example below, I got 2 elements.
-You can tell that from the number next to the NodeList and if you click the triangle next to it, you’ll see the list of all HTML elements that use that btn-bt CSS class).
+In the example below, I got two elements.
+You can tell that from the number next to the NodeList, and if you click the triangle next to it, you’ll see the list of all HTML elements that use that btn-bt CSS class).

 To make use of this method you need to possess at least some basic knowledge of CSS selectors.
 Simo Ahava’s guide is very useful here.